copcio/copcio.github.io/DRAFT-SPEC.md

 ## VLRs

-A COPC file shall contain at least two VLRs
+A COPC file shall contain at least two VLRs.

-- LAZ ("laszip encoded"/22204)
+### LAZ ("laszip encoded"/22204)

-The description of the LAZ VLR is beyond the scope of this document.
+A LAZ encoding VLR whose description is beyond the scope of this document.

-- COPC ("entwine"/1)
+### COPC ("entwine"/1)

 The COPC VLR data is 80 bytes described by the following data structure.